V/STOL: V/STOL

 The Harrier is usually flown in STOVL mode, which enables it to carry a higher fuel or weapon load over a given distance.
-In V/STOL the VTOL aircraft moves horizontally along the runway before taking off using vertical thrust.
+In V/STOL, the aircraft moves horizontally along the runway before taking off using vertical thrust.
 This gives aerodynamic lift as well as thrust lift and permits taking off with heavier loads and is more efficient.
-When landing the aircraft is much lighter due to the loss of propellant weight and a controlled vertical landing is possible.
+When landing, the aircraft is much lighter due to the loss of propellant weight, and a controlled vertical landing is possible.
 An important aspect of Harrier STOL operations aboard naval carriers is the "ski jump" raised forward deck, which gives the craft additional vertical momentum at takeoff.

-The March 1981 cover of Popular Science showed three illustrations for its "Tilt-engine V/STOL - speeds like a plane, lands like a copter" front-page feature story.; a followup story was part of the April 2006 issue that mentioned "the fuel-consumption and stability problems that plagued earlier plane/copter."
+The March 1981 cover of Popular Science showed three illustrations for its "Tilt-engine V/STOL – speeds like a plane, lands like a copter" front-page feature story; a followup story was part of the April 2006 issue that mentioned "the fuel-consumption and stability problems that plagued earlier plane/copter."

 Retired from the British Royal Navy in 2006, the Indian Navy continued to operate Sea Harriers until 2016, mainly from its aircraft carrier INS Viraat.
 The latest version of the Harrier, the BAE Harrier II, was retired in December 2010 after being operated by the British Royal Air Force and Royal Navy.
-The United States Marine Corps and the Italian and Spanish navies all continue to use the AV-8B Harrier II, an American-designed equivalent version.
+The United States Marine Corps and the Italian and Spanish navies all continue to use the AV-8B Harrier II, an American-British variant.
 Replacing the Harrier II/AV-8B in the air arms of the US and UK is the STOVL variant of the Lockheed Martin F-35 Lightning II, the F-35B.